billerickson/BE-Gallery/readme.txt

 Images are uploaded to posts, which serve as galleries.
 Posts can be grouped using categories into "sets".

+== Installation ==

+1. Upload the theme and Genesis
+2. Activate BE Gallery
+3. Go to Settings > Media.
+Set Thumbnail to 70x70, Medium to 580x440, and Large to 920x600.
+You can of course use different numbers, but you might need to change aspects of the layout.
+4. Optional: Activate the recommended plugins below.
+5. Go to Posts > Add New.
+Give your new gallery a title, description (in post content), and upload images.
+They should not be inserted into the post content.
+Also select a featured image.

 == Recommended Plugins ==

 * Matt's Community Tags ( http://wordpress.org/extend/plugins/matts-community-tags/ )